-Waiting lists are held for all year groups and are held within the school until the parent contacts the school to be removed or the child is no longer of primary school age.
+Waiting lists are held for all year groups but will not roll over into the next admission year.
+If a parent wishes for their child/ren to remain on our waiting list they must reapply in January and a new right of appeal will be given given for the new admission year.
 Waiting lists are re-ranked in accordance with the oversubscription criteria as any new applications are received in line with 2.15 of the code.

-Children offered a place in our school who were born between 1 September and 31 August of the appropriate admission year, have the option to start full-time school from the beginning of the autumn term.
+Children offered a place in our school who were born between 1 September and 31 August of the appropriate admission year, have the option to start full-time school from the September following their fourth birthday.